datawire/quark/examples/helloRPC/README.md

 and each server runs there.
 Thus you may run a single server at a time, as well as any number of clients.

-To get started, download the example by cloning its git repo as follows:
+To get started, download the example by cloning its git repository as follows:

         git clone https://github.com/datawire/quark.git